panoptic-labs/docs/docs/developers/V1.0/contract.SemiFungiblePositionManager.md

 ### _createPositionInAMM

-Create the position in the AMM given in the tokenId.
+Create the position in the AMM defined by `tokenId`.

 *Loops over each leg in the tokenId and calls _createLegInAMM for each, which does the mint/burn in the AMM.*